WHAT IT MEANS TO BE HISPANIC AMERICAN.

 By Marisa Rivera.

 This year’s theme for Hispanic Heritage Month is, “Hispanics: One Endless Voice to Enhance our Traditions.”
 When I reflect on the Hispanic American traditions, history and culture, a great sense of pride comes over me.
 I was born and raised in San Juan, Puerto Rico, a United States Commonwealth.
 My mother was from Madrid, Spain and my father was from Vieques, Puerto Rico.
 I grew up reciting both, the American Pledge of Allegiance and “La Borrinqueña” (national anthem of P.R.) every morning before we started classes.
 I was never asked to choose between my American, Spanish, Puerto Rican or African roots.
 Those roots made me who I am today.
 I am an American of Hispanic descent.
 I always have felt that being multi-cultural, multi-ethnic, multi-lingual has been an incredible asset.

-I look forward to Hispanic Heritage Month every year, because it gives us the opportunity to showcase the beauty, richness, traditions, accomplishments and legacy of our Hispanic brothers and sisters.
-It is the time of the year we pause to reflect, revel, and honor the major contributions of Hispanic Americans in this country.
-I personally don’t wait for September to celebrate my “Latinaness” – I celebrate it 365 days a year.
+I look forward to Hispanic Heritage month every year, because it gives us the opportunity to showcase the beauty, the richness, the traditions, the legacy and the accomplishments of our Hispanic brothers and sisters.
+It is that time of year that we pause to celebrate and honor and highlight the major contributions of Hispanic Americans in this country.
+It is a time to celebrate our U.S. Hispanic armed forces soldiers and veterans who have so bravely fought for freedom and democracy since the 1800s.
+A time to celebrate our Hispanic American sports celebrities, entertainers, scientists, doctors, researchers, artists, construction workers, field workers, health care providers, teachers, and all who have been part of forming the backbone of this great nation.

 Want to comment or have any questions on this article?
 Email us at firstname.lastname@example.org